lionelmace/iks-lab/book/appendix-create-cluster-cli.md

 + A **Lite cluster** is a free cluster comes with a single worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
 Go to Step *Create a Lite cluster*

 + A **Standard cluster** is a production-ready cluster with as many worker nodes as you want.
-A Standard cluster requires requires a IBM Cloud Infrastructure account.
+A Standard cluster requires a VPC.
 Go to Step *Create a Standard cluster*.

+With a standard cluster, you can:

+* Guard against zone failures with mutltizone clusters.
+* React to workload changes with automatic load balancing and scaling of apps and worker nodes.
+* Expose apps with stable IPs and domains, and manage network traffic with Istio.

 ## Create a Lite cluster

 1. Create your Lite cluster.
     ```
-    ibmcloud ks cluster-create --name <your-cluster-name>
+    ibmcloud ks cluster create classic --name <your-cluster-name>
     ```
     Once the cluster reaches the **deployed** state you can provision pods, but they will be enqueued until the cluster’s pods are finished provisioning.
 Note that it takes up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.